brycie-boy/The_Cosmos/Serenity.md

-## Serenity #
+## Serenity #🧠

 Serenity, when developed, leads to the liberation of mind from defilements such as lust and ill will.
-The cultivation of serenity requires steadying, composing, unifying, concentrating the mind.
+The cultivation of serenity requires steadying, composing, unifying, and concentrating the mind; [[The jhanas]] being the succesive stages of such efforts.

 ___